namgwanho/Simulation_Ex/README.md

 | **MAE** | 0.5637 | 0.5068 | 0.5312 | 0.4950 |

 ## Repository Structure
+Deal sim.R - simulation code for Deak=l algorithm

 ## Requiremets
 R

 ## Research Status

+This repository contains ongoing and unpublished research.

+The code is provided to document the implementation and experimental development of the project.
+Full theoretical derivations, detailed algorithms, simulation settings, and complete numerical results are intentionally omitted at this stage.

 ## Acknowledgement